IpiVasquez/avr-linux/README.md

 # Compiling & loading

+## Assembly

-Inside any example folder, the next lines should compile and update to your Arduino.
+Inside some example folders, the one containing `.s` extension files, the next lines should compile and update to your Arduino.
 In this example we'll use `examples/led`.

 ```bash
 cd examples/led
 avra led.s
 sudo avrdude -p m2560 -c stk500v2 -P /dev/ttyACM0 -D -U led.s.hex
 ```

+# C

+Inside some example folders, the one containing `.c` extension files, the next lines should compile and update to your Arduino.
+In this example we'll use `examples/pingpong`.

 ```bash
 avr-gcc -mmcu=atmega2560 game.c